alexander-schell/SigNICA/README.md

 by Harald Oberhauser and Alexander Schell.

-(A preprint of this paper is available on arXiv.)
+(A preprint of this paper is available at https://arxiv.org/abs/2102.02876.)